truedat101/esp32-flite/README.md

         factory,  app,  factory, 0x10000, 0x2F0000,

+Under Serial Flasher Config -> Set Flash Size 4MB
-3. Configure with `make menuconfig`.
+3. Configure with `idf.py menuconfig`.

+Configure your SSID and KEY for WIFI.

 4. Then use the following code: